-In summer 2014, crews will replace 277 concrete panels and grind out cracks and bumps on I-5 between Northeast 117th Street near Northgate and SR 104 in Mountlake Terrace.
+In summer 2014, crews replaced 277 concrete panels on I-5 between Northeast 117th Street near Northgate and SR 104 in Mountlake Terrace.
+Panel replacement work will be followed by grinding all the lanes to smooth bumps, remove wheel ruts and provide a better surface with increased traction.
 The work will help extend the life of the road and improve driver safety.

 This project is similar to concrete grinding and replacement work WSDOT has performed on I-5 in Kent, Seattle near the Ship Canal Bridge, and I-405 near Bellevue.